krishnachaitanya018/Pandas_cleaned_data-repo/README.md

-Using apply() method - if a column has true or false values to convert them into binary as 1/0- df["column_name"] = df1["column_name"].apply(lambda x:1 if x == True else 0)
+Using the apply() method - if a column has true or false values convert them into binary as 1/0- df["column_name"] = df1["column_name"].apply(lambda x:1 if x == True else 0)

-Using round() to round off a values for particular columns- df1["Product_price"].apply(lambda x:round(x))
+Using round() to round off values for particular columns- df1["Product_price"].apply(lambda x:round(x))